CLASS SIZES ARE LIMITED TO 10 FOR INCREASED INDIVIDUAL ATTENTION

 Our goal is for every high school graduate of the elite program to receive a scholarship to play collegiate sports.

 The same holds true for our JC and Collegiate athletes looking to play on the next level.

 The Activ8 coaching philosophy is deeply rooted in preparing high school and collegiate athletes for the intensity of collegiate sports while challenging them to continue developing their athletic abilities.
 Evolving athletic performance starts by assessing each athlete’s strengths and deficiencies.

 First, each athlete will be taken through an extensive testing process.

 In assessment Phase I, athletes are assessed by using a Functional Movement Systems (FMS) screen.
-This individual assesment tool allows the coaching staff to understand how the athlete’s body functionally moves.
-From this we determine which exercises will correct and enhance each athlete’s functional movement.
+This individual assessment tool allows the coaching staff to understand how the athlete’s body functionally moves.
+From this, we determine which exercises will correct and enhance each athlete’s functional movement.

 In assessment Phase II, following the screening, athletic performance assessments are performed.
 These tests measure baseline athletic ability.
 Athletes can expect to be taken through specific speed/agility drills, and upper/lower body power tests.
 After three months athletes have the opportunity to retest and quantify the improvements.

 The Elite curriculum is designed for high school athletes who are committed to fulfilling their dreams of playing at the collegiate levels.
 Furthermore, the curriculum is also structured to improve the on-field performance of current collegiate athletes.
 Giving them the competitive edge.

 Our curriculum operates off of a four-day schedule.